 To view previous Infrastructure & Asset Management Plans click here.

 The Sustainable Projects Delivery Plan will be used as a key reference in the compilation of the Annual Business Plan and Budget each financial year.
 The Plan has taken the Strategic Actions from the Strategic Directions Plan 2016-2026 and prioritised and budgeted the Strategic Actions over the next 10 year period.

-At the meeting of Council held November 21, 2016 the Sustainable Projects Delivery Plan for 2018-2027 was adopted.
+At the meeting of Council held March 20, 2017 version 2 of the Sustainable Projects Delivery Plan for 2018-2027 was adopted.

 To view previous Sustainable Project Delivery Plans click here.